GrapesJS/grapesjs/docs/modules/Storage.md

 Be sure to configure properly [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on your server API.
 The [json-server] is not intended to be used in production and therefore enables all of them automatically for the sake of simplicity.
 :::

+<div id="setup-the-server"></div>

+### Server setup

+Server configuration might differ case to case so usually, it's up to you to know how to configure it properly.
+The default remote storage follows a simple REST API approach with project data exchanged as a JSON (`Content-Type: application/json`).
+* On **load** (`GET` method), the JSON project data are expected to be returned directly in the response.
+As from example above, you can use `options.remote.onLoad` to extract the project data if the response contains other metadata.
+* On **store** (`POST` method), the editor doesn't expect any particular result but only a valid response from the server (status code `200`).